-What are Distribution Logistics?
+What is Distribution Logistics?

-Objectives of Distribution Logistics
+Primary Objectives of Distribution Logistics

-The primary mission of distribution logistics is to balance the supply of goods in the market according to the market demand.
+The primary mission of distribution logistics is to balance the supply of goods in the market according to market demand.

 The main objectives of distribution logistics are: